strimzi/test-container/README.md

   Additional configuration for Kafka brokers can be injected through methods such as withKafkaConfigurationMap.
   This container is a good fit for integration testing, but for more comprehensive testing, we suggest using StrimziKafkaCluster.

-- `StrimziKafkaCluster` is a multi-node instance of Kafka nodes (i.e, mixed-roles) and  using the latest image from quay.io/strimzi-test-container/test-container with the given version.
+- `StrimziKafkaCluster` is a multi-node instance of Kafka nodes (i.e, combined-roles) and  using the latest image from quay.io/strimzi-test-container/test-container with the given version.
   It's a perfect fit for integration or system testing.
   Additional configuration for Kafka brokers can be passed using the builder pattern.